TouchOSC provides the following global functions.

 Send a MIDI message on one or multiple configured connections.

-is a list of byte values that make up the MIDI message.
+The first argument table is a list of byte values that make up the MIDI message.

-the function will process byte data for multiple messages and continue
+Starting with version 1.2.1.171 the function will process byte data for multiple messages and continue

 until either the end of the list or an invalid MIDI message is encountered.

-is a list of boolean values that specify which connections to send
+The optional second argument table is a list of boolean values that specify which connections to send

 the message on.
 If the argument is omitted, the default is to broadcast the message on all configured connections.
 If

-the list has fewer elements than the number of connections, the omitted elements default to false
+the list has fewer elements than the number of connections, the omitted elements default to false.

 For more usage examples see the Sending MIDI Messages example.